Ondskapt: History

-Co-founder Nabemih left the band after the recording of their third album, since then Acerbus has been the sole constant member and the band has had a rotating line up which delayed recording any new material for a decade, however and in spite of it the band continued to regularly tour and perform live.
+Co-founder Nabemih left the band after the recording of their third album, leaving Acerbus as the sole original and constant member since the band had a rotating line up which delayed recording any new material for a decade, however and in spite of it the band continued to regularly tour and perform live.
 In 2017 the band posted their new line up on their official Facebook and announced that they would finally start the writing and recording process of their fourth album, however in 2019 guitarist Draugr left the band, leaving the line up as a trio that consisted of front man Acerbus, bassist Gefandi Ör Andlät and drummer Daemonum Subeunt.
 The band would later recruit guitarist J. Megiddo to complete their lineup.

 On 17 May 2019 the band announced that they would "enter the studio" in mid June to start working for seven weeks on their long-awaited fourth full-length album for a tentative 2020 release, recording was completed in mid October after a five month process, and received the master in November.
 In March 2020, Gefandi Ör Andlät left the band "for personal reasons" which delayed the album's release.
 Ondskapt's fourth studio album Grimoire Ordo Devus was released on 27 November 2020 through Osmose Productions.

-On 24 August 2021, the band announced that guitarist DIE. and bassist J. from the band Anguish had joined Ondskapt as full time members.
-In late 2022 J. Megiddo left the band to focus on Marduk, and was replaced by Anguish guitarist L., and soon after the band resumed their live activities.
+On 24 August 2021, the band announced that guitarist DIE and bassist J. from the band Anguish had joined Ondskapt as full time members.
+In late 2022 J. Megiddo left the band to focus on Marduk, and was replaced by Anguish guitarist L. The band played their final show at A Sinister Purpose in Leipzig, Germany on March 31, 2023, and two months later on May 31, Acerbus announced on Facebook that Ondskapt was over.